Neoteroi/BlackSheep-Docs/docs/responses.md

 # Responses
 This page describes:

-<div class="check-list"></div>
-* How responses are handled.
+- [X] How responses are handled.
-* Helper functions to handle responses.
+- [X] Helper functions to handle responses.
-* Responses using asynchronous generators.
+- [X] Responses using asynchronous generators.

 ## The Response class
 A normal request handler in BlackSheep is expected to return an instance of